Autianic/clockworkpi-linux/README.md

 Format the first partition as ext4 and the second one to whatever you like as long as the Linux kernel can read from there, i.e. `f2fs`, `ext4` or `btrfs`.

-When formatting `ext4`, omit the Journaling to reduce overall writes.
+When formatting with `ext4`, omit the journaling to reduce overall writes.
 The `mkfs.ext4` option for that would be `-O ^has_journal`.

 Example: